LiorSinai/TransformersLite.jl/README.md

 This error does not seem to occur in Julia 1.8 or greater.

-If it persists, after a `using Random` and before `using DataFrames` add:
+If it persists, after `using Random` and before `using DataFrames` add:
 ```Julia
 if has_cuda()
     a = CuArray{Float32}(undef, 2)